Puerto Rico Custody

 Considerations before filing

-Before you file for custody, which includes patria potestad (legal custody) and physical custody, you may consider making an out-of-court agreement with the other parent.
+Before you file for custody, which includes parental authority (patria potestad) and physical custody, you may consider making an out-of-court agreement with the other parent.
 Parents often have to be flexible about custody and visitation for the child’s benefit.
 Parents who fight for sole custody may be in court for months or even years.
 And they may still end up with some sort of shared or joint custody order after a settlement or trial.

 Keep in mind that custody court cases can take a long time.
 Going through this process can be emotionally and financially draining, so please do what you can to take care of yourself.
 If you have experienced domestic violence, you may want to contact a local domestic violence organization.
 An advocate there may be able to support you and help you plan for your safety while in court.